HallelujahK/solar-farm-analysis/README.md

-# Solar-Data-Analysis
+# Solar Farm Data Analysis Challenge
+**Overview**

-This repository contains the code, analysis, and documentation for a week-long challenge focused on understanding, exploring, and analyzing solar farm data from Benin, Sierra Leone, and Togo.
-The challenge is part of the evaluation process for a 12-week training program in Data Engineering (DE), Financial Analytics (FA), and Machine Learning Engineering (MLE).
+This repository contains code and documentation for the Solar Farm Data Analysis Challenge.
+The challenge involves analyzing solar farm data from Benin, Sierra Leone, and Togo to derive actionable insights and recommend optimal solar farm locations.
+The project includes exploratory data analysis (EDA), statistical analysis, and the development of an interactive Streamlit dashboard.

-The objective of this project is to perform exploratory data analysis (EDA) on environmental measurements, derive actionable insights, and develop a strategic recommendation for optimal solar farm locations.
-The project also includes building a Streamlit dashboard to visualize data insights.

-Key components of this repository:

-Data Understanding & EDA: Exploratory data analysis to uncover trends and patterns.
-Statistical Analysis: Using statistical methods to support data-driven decisions.
-Streamlit Dashboard: An interactive dashboard for visualizing key insights.
-CI/CD Implementation: Automated testing and deployment setup.
+**Repository Structure**
+.github/: Contains GitHub-specific files, including CI/CD workflows. workflows/: Stores GitHub Actions workflows for automated testing and deployment. src/: Contains source code for data processing and analysis. notebooks/: Holds Jupyter notebooks used for data exploration and visualization. tests/: Contains test scripts and configurations. scripts/: Includes miscellaneous scripts for automation or data processing.
+.gitignore: Specifies files and directories to be ignored by Git. requirements.txt: Lists Python dependencies required for the project.
+README.md: Provides an overview of the project and instructions for use.